Preventing the main causes of death on the roads

 - for Android users, download the Live2Txt app – this allows you to block calls and texts whilst on the road.

-Even though hand-held device kits are legal, they can still be dangerously distracting.
+Even though hand-held device kits are legal, they can be dangerously distracting.
 Operating SatNavs whilst driving is also an unsafe behaviour.

 4. Drink and drugs